louis-tru/quark/docs/CURRENT_WORK.md

-  each small tile value to a real boundary index or `CAPA_NIL` on allocation failure. `capa_classify.glsl` scans the small tile row and writes `CAPA_FULL_TILE` for full edge-free spans, `capa_prefix.glsl` walks the contiguous boundary range. `capa_order.glsl` now allocates a fresh contiguous `CAPAPathTile` span per global tile based on that tile's real layer count, then copies small tile boundary indices into the final ordered span only for tiles that composite will read.
+  each small tile value to a real boundary index or `CAPA_NIL` on allocation failure. `capa_classify.glsl` scans the small tile row and writes `CAPA_FULL_TILE` for full edge-free spans, `capa_prefix.glsl` walks the contiguous boundary range. `capa_layer_plan.glsl` now allocates a fresh contiguous `CAPAPathTile` span per global tile based on that tile's real layer count, then copies small tile boundary indices into the final ordered span only for tiles that composite will read.
 - 2026-06-30 CAPA ordered path-tile locality change: `capa_prepare_tiles.glsl`
   only allocates the path-local `CAPASmallTile` staging space.
-The final `CAPAPathTile` records are allocated in `capa_order.glsl` with one atomic span allocation per global tile, so `capa_composite.glsl` can scan `CAPAGlobalTile.head + [0,count)` linearly instead of following path-local linked nodes scattered across paths.
+The final `CAPAPathTile` records are allocated in `capa_layer_plan.glsl` with one atomic span allocation per global tile, so `capa_composite.glsl` can scan `CAPAGlobalTile.head + [0,count)` linearly instead of following path-local linked nodes scattered across paths.
-- 2026-06-30 CAPA ordered span simplification: the order pass no longer repeats full-tile composition/filtering logic while counting layers.
+- 2026-06-30 CAPA ordered span simplification: the layer plan pass no longer repeats full-tile composition/filtering logic while counting layers.
 It now counts only path `tileRect` hits for the current global tile, caches up to 16 pathIndex values in a thread-local array, records the first overflow